Clinical Laboratory Science Certificate

-We accept nine student into the CLS program each year.
+We accept 12 students into the CLS program each year.
 Your admission into this program is on a competitive basis.
 Meeting the minimum criteria or being admitted into Mercy College does not guarantee admission into the program.

 The application and transcript deadline is October 15.
 All application materials must be received in the Mercy College Admissions Department by October 15 to be considered for admission.
 Applicants meeting the admission requirements will be invited to interview with program officials.
 All interviews must be completed before November 15.

 The CLS program is affiliated with several institutions of higher learning.
 Accepted students from affiliated institutions complete their senior year at Mercy College, earning up to 41 semester hours of upper level science credits.
 Students from affiliated institutions must complete all other affiliated institution graduation requirements to qualify for a B.A. or B.S. degree upon completion of the CLS certificate at Mercy College.